monk-ee/the-quantisation-trap/README.md

 ## 🚀 Future Experiment Ideas

-### 3. **Prompt Engineering Anti-Hallucination** (Not Yet Implemented)
+### 3. **Prompt Engineering vs Quantization** (IMPLEMENTED ✅)
-Test different system prompts to encourage uncertainty admission:

-**Prompt Variations to Test:**
+Testing if prompt engineering is more effective than quantization for reducing hallucination:

+**Current Implementation:**
 ```
-A. Baseline: [No special instructions]
+Baseline Prompts: [Direct questions with no special instructions]

-B. Uncertainty Encouragement:
+Anti-Hallucination Prompts:
-"If you're not certain about an answer, please say 'I don't know' rather than guessing."
+"You are a cautious AI assistant.
+If you're not certain about something,
+say 'I don't know' rather than guessing."

-C. Explicit Instructions:
-"You are an expert assistant.
-It's better to admit uncertainty than to provide incorrect information.
-Only answer questions when you're confident in the factual accuracy."

-D. Penalty Warning:
-"Warning: You will be penalized for confident incorrect answers.
-When in doubt, respond with 'I don't know' or 'I'm not certain.'"

-E. Role-based:
-"You are a cautious scientist.
-Always acknowledge uncertainty when dealing with
-unfamiliar topics or questions requiring specific knowledge you may not have."

-F. Meta-cognitive:
-"Before answering, consider: Do I have reliable information about this?
-If not, state your uncertainty clearly."
 ```

-**Expected Research Questions:**
+**Research Questions:**
 - Does prompt engineering reduce hallucination more effectively than quantization?
+- Can anti-hallucination prompts overcome extreme quantization effects?
-- Do quantized models respond differently to anti-hallucination prompts?
+- Do quantized models respond differently to uncertainty instructions?
-- Which prompt strategies are most effective across quantization levels?
+- Which is more powerful: Technical (quantization) or linguistic (prompting) interventions?

+**Experimental Design:**
+- Same 25 wacky questions tested with both prompt types
+- Across all quantization levels (none → fp4_double_quant)
+- Direct comparison: `hyperparam_*_baseline.json` vs `hyperparam_*_prompted.json`

 ### 4. **Multi-Turn Conversation Hallucination**
 Test how hallucination compounds across conversation turns: